Navigating the Deep: End-to-End Extraction on Deep Neural Networks: Preliminaries

-\end{definition} Therefore, $\mathcal{P}_x$ represents the region of the input space consisting of all points $x'$ close enough to $x$ for the network to activate the same subset of neurons for $x'$ as it does for $x$.
-Later, we will justify the use of the term \emph{polytope} to describe this space.
+containing $x$.
+If $i = r$, we note $\mathcal{P}^{(i)}_x$ as $\mathcal{P}_x$ and refer to it as the polytope of $x$.\\ \end{definition} Therefore, $\mathcal{P}_x$ represents the region of the input space consisting of all points $x'$ connected to $x$ that have the same activation pattern.
+Let's now justify the use of the term \emph{polytope} to describe this space.